dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 }
 ```

-At join points, some adjustment to the **initialization inferred type** is done
+At non-back edge join points, some adjustment to the **initialization inferred
-to account for nullability.
-Informally, a non-`late`, `final` **untyped**
+type** is done to account for nullability.
+Informally, a non-`late` **untyped**
 variable must be assigned a value on every path, but a variable declared `late`
-and/or `var` may be assigned a value on only some of the paths into a join.
-In
+may be assigned a value on only some of the paths into a join.
+At a join point,
-the latter case, the type is made nullable if the variable is declared as
-non-`late`, and the variable is treated as implicitly null initialized.
-Variables declared `late` are only made nullable if `Null` is explicitly
-assigned on one more paths into the join, and there is no implicit null
-initialization.
+the **initialization inferred type** on each path that has one must agree,
+except that they may differ on nullability, in which case they are adjusted as
+described below.
 In all cases, the values assigned must all have the same type
-(up to nullability), or type `Null` - otherwise the variable becomes unusable
+(up to nullability), or type `Null` - otherwise the analysis fails to infer a
-after the join.
-More precisely, the **initialization inferred type** of a
+type for the variable and it is an error.
+More precisely, the **initialization
-variable after a join point is specified as follows.
+inferred type** of a variable after a join point is specified as follows.

+At a non-backed edge join point in the program, if a non-`late` **untyped
+variable** has one or more *reachable* paths into the join on which it has no
+**initialization inferred type**, and one or more *reachable* paths into the
+join on which it has an **initialization inferred type**, it is an error and
+inference fails for the variable.
+In other words, a non-`late` variable must
+either be assigned a value on every reachable path or on no reachable paths.

-At a join point in the program, if an **untyped variable** has no
+At a non-back edge join point in the program, if an **untyped variable** has no
-**initialization inferred type** on any path into the join, then it has no
+**initialization inferred type** on every path into the join, then it has no
 **initialization inferred type** after the join.

-Otherwise, if an **untyped variable** has an **initialization inferred type** on
-at least one path (reachable or not) into the join, then we consider two cases:
+If neither of the above cases apply, then there is at least one path (reachable
-first that it has an **initialization inferred type** on every reachable path
-into the join (in which case it does not need to be made implicitly nullable),
-or that it has at least one reachable path with no **initialization inferred
+or not) into the join which has an **initialization inferred type**, and the
-type** (in which case it must be made implicitly nullable if it is non-`late`).

-At a join point in the program, if an **untyped variable** has an
-**initialization inferred type** on all of the *reachable* paths into the join,
-then the **initialization inferred type** for the variable after the join point
+**initialization inferred type**  for the variable after the join point
 is computed as follows:
+  - If any path into the join (reachable or not) has a **final initialization
+    inferred type** `T`, then:
+    - It is an error if any other path (reachable or not) has a **final
+      initialization type** `S` and `S` is not equal to `T`.
+    - It is an error if any other path (reachable or not) has the **provisional
+      initialization type** `Null` and `T` is not nullable.
+    - It is an error if any other path (reachable or not) has a **provisional
+      initialization type** `S` such that `S` is not `Null`, and neither
+      `S` nor `S?` are equal to `T`.
+    - Otherwise, the **final initialization type** after the join is `T`.
-  - If the **initialization inferred type** on each path which has one
+  - Otherwise, if the **provisional initialization inferred type** on each path
-    (reachable or not) is the same type `T` (using syntactic equality), then the
+    which has one (reachable or not) is the same type `T` (using syntactic
-    **initialization inferred type** after the join is `T`.
+    equality), then the **provisional initialization inferred type** after the
+    join is `T`.
-  - Otherwise, if the **initialization inferred type** on each path which has
+  - Otherwise, if the **provisional initialization inferred type** on each path
-    one (reachable or not) is one of `T`, `T?` or `Null` for some type `T`
+    which has one (reachable or not) is one of `T`, `T?` or `Null` for some type
-    (using syntactic equality), then the **initialization inferred type** after
+    `T` (using syntactic equality), then the **provisional initialization
-    the join is `T?`.
+    inferred type** after the join is `T?`.
   - Otherwise, no consistent type can be inferred and it is an error.

 In other words, if an **untyped** variable of any kind is assigned on all paths